 8. Share information about paper free day in your company

 Share information about paper free day in your company or organization.
 Tell your coworkers about all the great steps you’ve taken at home and in your office and watch the idea catch on with everyone else.

 9. Find one process that you can improve right away to reduce paper use

+Research topic of reducing paper waste in office.
 Discuss within your organization what processes you can improve to start using less paper.
 Perhaps instead of printing hard copies of documents for meetings they can be emailed ahead of time and participants can bring a mobile device like a laptop or tablet.
 You could also start using electronic signatures instead of pen and ink.